skald1311/Sorting-Visualizer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is a sorting visualizer program implemented with Pygame in Python is an interactive tool that visually demonstrates how five particular sorting algorithms work (includes Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, and Quick Sort).
+These five specific sorting algorithms are those that I have learned in CMPUT 175 and as it is often difficult to illustrate these by words, I have decided to make a visualizer of my own to help others understand.
+I not only get an opportunity to reinforce and enhance my understanding of the material but also provide instructors with a tool that can assist their students in visualizing the algorithms.
 This program not only allows users to select a sorting algorithm of their choice, but also allows users to change the speed of the sorting.
 One convenient aspect of the sorting speed is that users have the ability to modify it **during the sorting process**.
 This means that if the user begins with a high speed, they can switch it to a lower speed if they desire, and vice versa.

 Here's a picture of the interface: ![image](https://user-images.githubusercontent.com/84189062/230749957-c80f5875-6efa-4b97-855e-fe5c60e30f99.png)